Domain Trading Intelligence

 Notable Transaction Details

-The German aftermarket delivered the week’s top ccTLD result. rechnungen.de (German for “invoices”) sold on Sedo for €44,500, reinforcing that utility keywords in national languages continue to out-perform speculative brandables at Sedo’s traditional sweet spot.
+The German aftermarket delivered the week’s top ccTLD result. rechnungen.de (German for “invoices”) sold on Sedo for €44,500, reinforcing that utility keywords in national languages typically out-perform speculative brandables at Sedo’s traditional price band.
 XXX.now ($50,000 at TOP.DOMAINS) led the non-.com leaderboard, while GKE.com ($34,677) and Chronicled.com ($17,250) were the notable three-letter and English-word .com sales.
 Aquafaba.com ($35,318) reflects ongoing end-user demand for specific food-industry terms, and Archipelago.eu ($17,672 at Sedo) rounded out the European top tier.

 Industry News

-ICANN’s next new gTLD application window opens April 30, 2026 — nine days from publication.
+ICANN’s next new gTLD application window opens April 30, 2026, nine days from publication.
 The 105-day window runs through August 12, with an evaluation fee of $227,000 per application.
 This is the first major new gTLD round since 2012 and is expected to bring brand TLDs (.google, .bmw, etc.), community strings, and new generic extensions.
-Applicants have been finalizing submissions throughout April.
 (ICANN, Domain Name Wire)

 Domain Registration Intelligence